Jodenee/Cadmium/README.md

 | Linux            | ✅        |
 | macOS            | N/A       |

-Cadmium is primarily developed on Windows, but tested on a Linux Mint virtual machine.
+Cadmium is primarily developed on Windows, and tested on a Linux Mint virtual machine.
 Cadmium is not tested on macOS due to requiring apple hardware to run macOS.

 ## Download Instructions (prebuilt executable)
 This section will help instruct you through the download process, please note that this is for the prebuilt executable file.
-If you wish to build or run the source code please follow this  instead.
+If you wish to build or run the source code please follow this [tutorial](./tutorials/building_cadmium.md) instead.

 1. Download the latest version of Cadmium from [*here*](https://github.com/Jodenee/Cadmium/releases) and extract it, please ensure you download the correct version for your os.
 2. Open the folder and run Cadmium.exe